 2009: Mercy Corps helps 2.2 million people in 14 countries combat the global food crisis through innovative programs that feed hungry people — while making longer term investments to prevent future food shortages.
 We also respond to conflict and displacement in Pakistan and Sri Lanka and earthquakes in Indonesia.

-2011: Mercy Corps responds to the Horn of Africa’s worst drought in 60 years, providing emergency water, food and supplies to help hard-hit herding families survive, recover and become more resilient to future droughts.
-After Japan’s terrible earthquake and tsunami, we delivered lifesaving supplies to thousands of people living in shelters and helped people reopen small businesses to speed recovery.
+2011: Mercy Corps responds to the Horn of Africa’s worst drought in 60 years, to help families survive the crisis, while focusing on innovative rebuilding efforts and large-scale strategies that would help families in East Africa build resilience to future droughts and food shortages in the region.
+Efforts After Japan’s terrible earthquake and tsunami, we delivered lifesaving supplies to thousands of people living in shelters and helped people reopen small businesses to speed recovery.
 We also supported the people of the Middle East and North Africa, where a wave of uprisings energized a movement to build more fair and inclusive societies.

 2012: Mercy Corps helped refugees fleeing violence in Syria by building safe places for children to play and provided 400,000 refugees and their host families with clean water.
 In rebel-torn Congo, we met urgent needs for food, clean water and sanitation.
 Across Africa's Sahel region, where drought caused widespread hunger, we provided food to vulnerable families and helped keep livestock – their most precious assets – healthy.